-Oklahoma has experienced a major increase in earthquakes in recent years, including one biggie that damaged 200 buildings — and measured 5.6 magnitude — in November 2011.
-Swarms of quakes have continued in 2013.
+Oklahoma has experienced a major increase in earthquakes in recent years, including a 5.7-magnitude temblor that injured residents and damaged 200 buildings in November 2011.
+Swarms of quakes have continued in 2015.

-Several scientists have suggested that disposal wells, used to dispose of waste from some oil and gas drilling operations — including hydraulic fracturing, or “fracking” — could be the cause of the recent spike.
+There is general consensus among scientists that the spike in Oklahoma’s earthquake activity has been triggered by disposal wells, used to dispose of waste from oil and gas drilling operations — including hydraulic fracturing, or “fracking” — a phenomenon known as “induced” seismicity.

 If There is a Connection, What Can Be Done?

 The National Research Council‘s list of best practices for drillers and disposal well operators includes investigating any potential disposal site’s history of earthquakes and its proximity to fault lines.
-Some states, like Ohio, are doing just that, and are forbidding any deep injection wells near fault lines.
+Some states, like Ohio, have done just that, and are forbidding any deep injection wells near fault lines.

 Cliff Frolich, the Associate Director of the University of Texas Institute for Geophysics, says such moves are smart policy.
 He also suggests that companies look for new ways of disposing of wastewater altogether.
 “If disposal is causing earthquakes you can find a different way of dispose of it,” he said. ”You can dispose of the stuff in a different well, or you can even take it to a fluid treatment plant.”